 His head is massive and rounded with a broad skull.
 The ears are small and set wide apart.
 The eyes are large and round.

-British Shorthairs are good-natured, amiable.
+Amiable, friendly and laid back describe the British Shorthair.
 As kittens, they are playful but adult British Shorthairs tend to be less active than other breeds.
 They are a fairly independent breed of cat and are happy to amuse themselves (often by snoozing).
 They are not a vocal cat.

 Words used to describe the British Shorthair include calm, affable, intelligent, quiet, independent.